 Entrants to Group A challenge have the option to sign up to do a well control challenge.
 They will need to use OpenLab Drilling simulator (https://openlab.app/ ) with the D-WIS interface.

-Teams also have the option to work on a 3D steering challenge.
+Teams also have the option to work on a 2D or optional 3D steering challenge.
 They will develop a drilling system model that represents a full-scale system and corresponding control scheme to virtually drill a directional well to a given trajectory as efficiently as possible within constraints of safety and economics.

 The Group A challenge does not involve building a rig or drilling system.
 The teams will design automation and control modules to develop a virtual drilling system (i.e., computer models) to test and demonstrate the controls.
+Teams that develop modules that can updated in future years find that their code is stronger than a complete re-write.

 The Group B challenge requires the design, construction, and operation of a physical mini-rig to physically drill a directional well to a given trajectory as efficiently as possible within constraints of safety and economics.
+Teams may work on a 2D or optional 3D steering challenge.
 The guidelines for Group B are published separately.

 The contest covers only the drilling of one hole section.
 There is no need to run casing.
 There is no need for automated pipe handling at the surface.
 There is no logging or cementing.
 This is just a drilling problem.
+However, teams should consider sampling and surveying and dealing with uncertainty.

 Judges want to see evidence that teams know about drilling and modeling aspects of well construction.
 Because teams will either build or model a physical rig and downhole conditions, they must specify the assumptions made about their project.
-Allowing judges to understand “why” you made certain choices affects their evaluation of your project.
+Allowing judges to understand “why” you made certain choices affecting the evaluation of your project.

 While the teams will have to meet minimum competition requirements, any exceptional contributions “above and beyond” the main theme will be rewarded with additional points to encourage creativity and innovation.

 Teams are free to choose the hardware and software most suited to their design except where explicitly specified.
 Teams are free to choose any software language.
 Judges would like to see an explanation of the reason certain hardware or software was selected.

+Teams are encouraged to review the design reports, presentations, and test recordings available on the website, since these include designs that worked or didn’t work and students thoughts about their earlier choices.

 Team Members